zigbee-alliance/distributed-compliance-ledger/docs/deployment-aws.md

 ```
 - Private sentry nodes are created in the region as Validator by default
 - Can be disabled by setting `enable = false`
-- Only one intance of private sentry is created with static ip address
+- Only one instance of private sentry is created with static ip address

 ### Public Sentries:
 ```